When will my partner’s criminal case end?

 Sometimes the Crown and your partner’s lawyer negotiate a guilty plea.
 For example, the Crown might agree to a lower sentence if your partner pleads guilty and completes the PAR program.
 Sometimes the Crown prefers this because your partner admits they are guilty without the need for a trial and witnesses.

-If the Crown and your partner agreed on a sentence, they will tell the judge.
+If the Crown and your partner agree on a sentence, they will tell the judge.
 But the judge does not have to agree.
 The judge makes the final decision.
 See Can my partner make excuses to defend themself?

 Going to trial

-Your partner can decide to have a trial.
+Instead of pleading guilty, your partner can decide to have a trial.
 Part 5 has more information about the criminal law process.

 Previous page Next page